ruijarimba/azure-pipelines-guidelines/README.md

 ## Folder structure

-The guidelines are organized in the following folders:
+The guidelines can be found in the `/guidelines` folder and are organized into the following subfolders:

 - `/general`: General recommendations that apply to more than one category.
 - `/jobs`: Jobs-related recommendations.